sartajsingh/sartajsingh.github.io/_posts/2015-08-22-convention-over-configuration.md

 ### Lets talk about the convention principle in Ruby on Rails Framework
 When I started working with `Ruby on Rails`, I could see a lot of controllers and views and models for the database.
 Then i came to know that the team behind `Rails` has set up rules to ease up working with the application which helps to reduce the need of heavy configuration.
-And moreover you can always override any rule according to your need but sticking with the conventional rules really speeds up the procces of development and helps to keep the code concise and understandable.
+And moreover you can always override any rule according to your need but sticking with the conventional rules really speeds up the process of development and helps to keep the code concise and understandable.
 It helps you to navigate easily through your application without confusion.

 From the very start, when you create a new `Rails` app by using the command below, `Rails` creates a number of files for you.